 Most stick vacuums may also be used as handheld vacuums.
 They’re fantastic for cleaning floors as well as high areas.
 They’re ideal for stairwells and also work well on vehicle interiors, upholstery, and other textiles.

-We appreciate how easy they are to store because they are neither big or heavy.
+I appreciate how easy they are to store because they are neither big nor heavy.
 However, keep in mind that they are not as efficient as regular vacuums.
 They will, however, do an excellent job on normal household dirt.

 These are popular because they are inexpensive, efficient, and frequently have helpful attachments.
 They’re also lighter and more convenient to operate than upright vacuums, although they’re not as sturdy.

 If you want a complete cleaning experience, canisters are the best solution.
 They are strong and efficient, and they may be utilized for a variety of activities.